alexlzb/video_url_scanner/README.md

 First, install python3 (>3.8), pip and OpenCV</br>
 Check requirements.txt if any package is missing.

-Second, save files to local folder.
+Second, save files to a local folder.
 * video_url_scanner.py - main program
 * sample.txt - use to demo program functions